 A classic Gluten-Free Bread boule, made with yeast and ready in just a few hours!
 It’s light, fluffy, and perfect for sandwiches, toast, and anything else you’d use bread for.
 This gluten-free loaf is also vegan and free of the top 8 food allergens.
 Thanks to Bob’s Red Mill for sponsoring this post!

 I’ve been deep in gluten-free sourdough land for a while now.
 It started with my classic gluten-free sourdough loaf, then extended into sourdough pizza, sourdough crackers, sourdough focaccia…until I was feeding my starters all the time and constantly making bread and its friends.
-I even started a gluten-free sourdough Facebook group, where we share tips and tricks and advice!
+I even started a gluten-free sourdough Facebook group, where we share tips, tricks, and advice!
 It’s been a blast because sourdough is a deeeeep rabbit hole, and it’s fun to have friends down there with you!

 But one thing I’ve been asked about a lot is how people can make amazing gluten-free bread without needing to maintain a sourdough starter.
-Not everyone has the patience to get one going or keep it maintained, and I totally get that.
-Sourdough is a process and it can take planning to get perfect loaves.
-So, it became clear we needed a traditional yeasted gluten-free bread!
+Not everyone has the patience to get one started or keep it maintained, and I completely understand that.
+Sourdough is a process, and it requires planning to achieve perfect loaves.
+It became clear that we needed a traditional yeasted gluten-free bread.

 How do you activate dry yeast?